tomgade09/C-ADPIC-PTEM/docs/Simulation/README.md

 #### Side-Effects:
-Creates a [BField](./../BField/README.md) model, depending on the user's specification and stores it in the Simulation instance for management.
+Creates a [BModel](./../BModel/README.md) model, depending on the user's specification and stores it in the Simulation instance for management.

 ---
 ```
 void Simulation::addEFieldModel(std::string name, std::vector<std::vector<double>> args, bool save)
-void addEFieldModel(std::unique_ptr<EElem> eelemptr)
+void addEFieldModel(std::unique_ptr<EModel> EModelptr)
 ```
 #### Input:
 `name` - name of [EField](./../EField/README.md) model; see docs for more info on the available models